NBISweden/sda-web-portal/is-sda-suitable.md

 Study, samples, DAC and Policy metadata can all be registered prior to uploading files.

+Collect your metadata as early as possible, preferably before you start working on a submission.
+Consider storing the metadata close to your data, as this might make the information easier to find when you need it.

 Read more about the metadata in the [Submitter Portal documentation](https://ega-archive.org/submission/tools/submitter-portal) at Central EGA.
 To get an initial understanding of the metadata requirements, we